rgdavies92/used-car-value/README.md

 In short, all project objectives have been met.

-* A predictive model has been generated which can predicted used car price with an R<sup>2</sup> score of 0.954.
+* A predictive model has been generated which can predict used car price with an R<sup>2</sup> score of 0.954.
 This model is built using a gradient boosting regressor from Scikit-learn and the ELI5 package has been used to illuminate how it operates 'under the hood' to better understand what generates value in the used car market.

 * Synthetic cars have been used to investigate the price influence of each car brand.
 The Dacia brand is confirmed to be cheaper than the Volvo brand.

 One further implementation of the work within this project is that it could be used to predict the price depreciation of a car.
-This prediction over time would be subject to the same market conditions as discussed in the project limitations and may need to account for economic inflation but the conceptually it is possible.
+This prediction over time would be subject to the same market conditions as discussed in the project limitations and may need to account for economic inflation but conceptually it is possible.
 Figure 15 below illustrates an ambitious twenty year price prediction for my 2008 Volkswagen Polo, assuming a constant 7000 miles per year.
-Economic conditions have not been compensated in this prediction.
+Economic conditions have not been compensated for in this prediction.

 <br>
 <p align="center" width="100%">